Coordinate recognition: General theory, Groups, and other surprises

 \begin{corollary} If for some $n$, $\fC$ is the class of all quasisimple groups $G$ of commutator width $\leq n$ then $\fC$ recognizes coordinates. \end{corollary}

-\begin{proof} By the Jordan--H\" older theorem, if $G$ is in $\fC$ then $Z(G)$ is the only nontrivial normal subgroup of $G$ and in particular $G$ has no proper nonabelian normal subgroup.
+\begin{proof} By the Jordan--H\" older theorem (see e.g., \cite[Theorem 13.6]{judson2020abstract}), if $G$ is in $\fC$ then $Z(G)$ is the only nontrivial normal subgroup of $G$ and in particular $G$ has no proper nonabelian normal subgroup.
 Therefore the conclusion follows by Proposition \ref{P.Perfect}. \end{proof}